The next application deadline is Monday, December 7, 2020 at 5:00 p.m. for fellowships in the 2021-22 academic year.

 The institute has a faculty director and small staff who manage its programming and facilitates research by the resident fellows.
 To the core community formed by the faculty and graduate student fellows, we add several distinguished visiting fellows who typically join us for anywhere from one week to a full term.

 Faculty fellows are released from their usual teaching and service duties to pursue their research while continuing to receive their normal salary and benefits.
 Faculty fellows take up residence at the institute for the full academic year (September 1 - May 31), participate in the weekly fellows seminar, and present a lecture in our FellowSpeak series.
-The institute directly funds 50 percent of a faculty member's salary and benefits up to a cap of $65,000.
-The balance is funded by the faculty member's home school/college.
+For LSA faculty, the institute directly funds 50 percent of a faculty member's salary and benefits.
+For other schools and colleges, the institute funds 50 percent of a faculty member's salary and benefits up to a cap of $70,000.
+The balance for either is funded by the faculty member's home school/college.

 - Faculty fellows must be in residence at the institute for the academic year (September 1 - May 31).

-- Faculty fellows must attend and participate in the weekly two-hour fellows seminar and the Institute' FellowSpeak series.
+- Faculty fellows must attend and participate in the weekly two-hour fellows seminar and attend the institute's FellowSpeak series.

 - Faculty fellows are required to present a lecture in the institute's FellowSpeak series.